aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

     GreetByName greetSomeone =
             (name -> System.out.println("Hello " + name + "!
 How are you doing today?"));

     greetSomeone.greet("Mark");

 Output:
 Hello Mark! how are you doing today.

-If you look at the greet method of the GreetByName functional interface.
-You'll notice that it takes in a String parameter called "name".
+If you look at the _greet_ method of the _GreetByName_ functional interface,  you'll notice that it takes one String parameter called "name".
 This parameter will become the input parameter to the lambda expression that is used further down in the example.
 In this case, the lambda input parameter is called "name".
-The parameter names don't have to match, but it is good practice to name them according to what they are.
+The parameter names don't have to match, but it is a good practice to name them according to what they are.

 ### Example 3 - A functional interface that has one input and produces one output.
-The following example will use a functional interface to take an integer given as input and output the square of that given input.
+The following example uses a functional interface to take an integer input parameter, and output the square of that given input.

     @FunctionalInterface
     public interface SquareMe {